 Information about each position’s purpose, application process, and deadline is below.

 If you need further information or have questions, please contact Campus and Student Life at firstname.lastname@example.org.

-The Board for Campus and Student Life is a statutory board that advises Campus and Student Life and the Provost’s Office on matters affecting campus and student life at the University.
+The Board of Campus and Student Life is a statutory board that receives updates from Campus and Student Life about programs, resources and initiatives that support students and provides input to CSL and the Provost’s Office on matters affecting campus and student life at the University.

 Independent Review Committee for the University of Chicago Police Department